-Portion control can influence the amount of sugar a person consumes in a banana.
+Portion size can determine the amount of sugar a person consumes in a banana.

 Bananas are available in many sizes.
-A person will take in fewer carbs if they choose a smaller banana, which will have less of an impact on blood sugar levels.
+A person will consume fewer carbs if they choose a smaller banana, which will have less of an impact on blood sugar levels.

 How many can you eat per day?

-The answer to this question depends on the individual, their activity level, and how bananas change their blood sugar.
+The answer to this question depends on the individual, their activity level, and how bananas affect their blood sugar.

-Some people’s blood glucose may be more sensitive to bananas than others.
-Knowing how bananas affect a particular individual’s blood sugar can help them manage their medicines and insulin shots, if necessary.
+Some people’s blood sugar levels may be more sensitive to bananas than others.
+Knowing how bananas affect a particular individual’s blood sugar can help them manage their medications and insulin injections, if necessary.

-Speak to your doctor or registered dietitian about including bananas in a diabetes meal plan.
+Therefore, it’s best to consult a doctor or registered dietitian about including bananas in a diabetes meal plan.

 Keep track of carbs

-The doctor or dietitian will educate an individual on effective portion control and controlling the intake of fiber, proteins, fats, and carbs in a practical way.
+A doctor or dietitian can also provide more detailed information on portion sizes and balancing intake of fiber, proteins, fats, and carbs in a practical way.

 A person should follow their diabetes meal plan closely.

-Bear in mind that eating a banana alongside another source of carbohydrates, such as a piece of toast or cereal, means that the overall carb intake from that meal is higher.
-Depending on nutritional advice from the doctor, it may be necessary to swap out carbs in a later meal.
+Keep in mind that eating a banana alongside another source of carbohydrates, such as a piece of toast or cereal, means that the overall carb intake from that meal is higher.
+Depending on a person’s meal plan and nutritional needs, a doctor or dietitian may recommend swapping out carbs in a later meal.

-Alternatively, after eating a meal that is lighter on carbs, you can spend the carbs you’ve saved on a small banana as a snack to balance their carb intake.
+Alternatively, after eating a meal that is lighter on carbs, a person can enjoy a small banana as a snack to balance their carb intake.

-Bananas also have a good mix of other nutrients, including:
+Bananas provide a good mix of other nutrients,